 About Mar Parrilla

 Enter a world drained of color but brimming with drama.
-Dress to distress in inky black or ghostly white for an evening of undead DJs, surprise performances from Boston Circus Arts, and spooky specialty food and drinks—all set within a striking black-and-white environment created by local artist Jaina Cipriano.
+Dress to distress in inky black or ghostly white for an evening of undead DJ Big Bear, surprise performances from Boston Circus Guild, and spooky specialty food and drinks—all set within a striking black-and-white environment created by local artist Jaina Cipriano.
+Plus, get a custom patch by artist Andy Li—and find your patch’s match to win a prize.

 Please note: This is a 21+ event.
 IDs will be checked at the door, guests who do not have a valid ID will not be permitted into the event.
 The ICA galleries and the ICA Store will be closed during this event.
 Bars and doors close at 11:30 PM.